xray-imaging/7bm-docs/docs/index.rst

    :alt: project

-Manual and troubleshoting information to operate the APS beamline 7-BM
+Manual and troubleshooting information to operate the APS beamline 7-BM.

 Content
 -------